 Lake Nakuru National Park lies in elevation of 1754 m above sea level.
 The park also has many hills with established viewpoints from which the lake, the woodlands, and often times the herds of buffalo can be seen.
 Roads in Lake Nakuru National Park are motorable throughout the year, but it is advisable to use a four by four or strong car during the rainy season

-Lake Nakuru makes a vital contribution to the conservation of the natural values within the Great Rift Valley, as a central part of the most important route of the African-Eurasian flyway system where billions of birds are found to travel from northern breeding grounds to African wintering places
+Lake Nakuru National Park makes a vital contribution to the conservation of the natural values within the Great Rift Valley, as a central part of the most important route of the African-Eurasian flyway system where billions of birds species are found to travel from northern breeding grounds to African wintering places

 Lake Nakuru National Park Common Birds